RounakRajSingh620/30-daysOfProductivity/logs.md

 # Day 28
 Studied this and that props in "NewsApp" Project and Completed my CC record.
 You can check [here](https://github.com/RounakRajSingh620/NewsApp/commit/23c1e9f776234219a2575d7d97fe0a7e804b1794)

+# Day 29
+Today I have worked on my SEPM Project and studied a bit more about the components of reactjs .